 -

-How much does a point-to-point ticket cost?
+How much is a point-to-point ticket?

-- €90.20 is the price of a fully-flexible ticket which can be bought at the station on the day, unlimited availability, good for any train.
+- €82.50 is the fully-flexible fare which can be bought on the day, unlimited availability, good for any train.

 -

-How much does an Interrail pass cost?
+How much is an Interrail pass?

-- €59.20 per day using a 5-days-in-1-month Eurail global pass (5-day price divided by 5)
+- €64 per day using a 5-days-in-1-month Interrail global pass (5-day price divided by 5)

-- €42.10 per day using a 10-days-in-2-months Eurail global pass (10-day price divided by 10)
+- €45 per day using a 10-days-in-2-months Interrail global pass (10-day price divided by 10)

 Or if you're aged under 28 and can buy a youth pass:

-- €44.60 per day using a 5-days-in-1-month youth Eurail global pass.
+- €48 per day using a 5-days-in-1-month youth Interrail global pass.

-- €31.60 per day using a 10-days-in-2-months youth Eurail global pass.
+- €34 per day using a 10-days-in-2-months youth Interrail global pass.

-A pass gives you unlimited travel, so you can use any Berlin-Prague train you like, just like the €72 flexible ticket.
-Better, in fact, as you could go up & down on trains between Berlin & Prague all day if you wanted, or change your mind and carry on beyond Prague to Bratislava or Vienna.
+A pass gives you unlimited travel, so you can use any train you like, as if you'd bought the fully-flexible ticket.
+Better, as you could go up & down on trains between Prague & Berlin all day if you wanted, or carry on beyond Berlin to Cologne or Hamburg.

 -

-So is a pass the cheapest option?
+So is a pass cheaper?

 -